LeoriumDev/serdec/README.md

 # Serdec
-A C serialization and deserialization library.
-# Serdec

-A lightweight C serialization and deserialization library for working with JSON (and future formats like YAML, XML).
+A lightweight C serialization and deserialization library for working with JSON (and future formats like YAML, TOML, XML, CSV).

-**Author:** Leorium
-**License:** MIT

 ---

 ## ✨ Features